Kamasutra (manga): Plot

-Prince Rudra, now in possession of the Sex Grail and forced to marry princess Surya, as they proceed with the wedding ceremony, however, they're interrupted by Captain Austin, an American soldier who is Jody's father, who arrives to stage an invasion against Rudra to avenge his daughter.
+Prince Rudra is now in possession of the Sex Grail in an attempt to gain immortality himself and is forced to marry Surya.
+However, during the wedding ceremony, they're interrupted by the arrival of Captain Austin, an American soldier and Jody's father, who stages an invasion against Rudra to avenge his daughter.
 He manages to escape along with Surya and the grail through the Boat of Garuda, where he opens a portal to enter them into the earthly paradise of Shambhala, which is hidden inside the waterfall.
 He is soon followed by Ryu and Yakko with the help of Prof. Aikawa and Captain Austin.
-As they entered Shambhala, Ryu and Yakko found a giant golden egg-shaped vessel, the Sacred Egg, floating like a sun, and they continued to rescue Surya.
+As they entered Shambhala, Ryu and Yakko found a giant golden egg-shaped vessel, the Space Egg, floating like a sun, and they continued to rescue Surya.

 In the meantime, Prof. Aikawa goes to Khajuraho once again to find another way of entering Shambhala along with Shakti, Yukari, and Prof. Aikawa and Hige, by using the grail counterpart, the Cup of Death, and joining them in a foursome position, which is similar to Khajuraho's erotic sculpture.
-As Prince Rudra and Princess Surya enter the Sacred Egg, Prof. Aikawa and his allies (who are shown naked in a foursome position) appear before them.
-Soon after, Ryu and Yakko also arrive, and Ryu manages to catch Rudra just as he enters the egg with Surya, in which the grail falls outside the egg, just as the Sacred Egg elevates itself and flies towards outer space.
+As Prince Rudra and Princess Surya enter the Space Egg, Prof. Aikawa and his allies (who are shown naked in a foursome position) appear before them.
+Soon after, Ryu and Yakko also arrive, and Ryu manages to catch Rudra just as he enters the egg with Surya, in which the grail falls outside the egg, just as the Space Egg elevates itself and flies towards outer space.

-As Rudra and Ryu engage in the fight, they're interrupted by the group of celestial angels who reside in the egg; they give Ryu and Rudra a final task to perform in group sex based on the Kamasutra, as only one can be together with Surya.
-Ryu decides that he wants to do it with her, leaving Rudra is being killed by a Nāga-like creature and dragged out of the egg.
-As angels disappear, leaving only Surya and Ryu, they both have sex in eternal pleasure.
-Having fulfilled its purpose, the Sacred Egg split into two vessels, separating both Ryu and Surya.
+Rudra and Ryu engage in the fight, only to be interrupted by the group of celestial angels who challenged Ryu and Rudra with a final task to perform in group sex based on the Kamasutra, as only one can be together with Surya.
+Ryu decides that he wants to do it with her, leading angels to execute Rudra by a Nāga-like creature and kill him before being dragged out of the egg, leaving Ryu and Surya to have sex in eternal pleasure as the angels disappear.
+Having fulfilled its purpose, Space Egg split into two vessels, separating both Ryu and Surya.

-By this time, Prof. Aikawa, Yakko, Shakti, Yukari, and Hige manage to get all of them back from Shambhala to Earth using the Boat of Garuda with the help of the Sex Grail.
-As they return, Prof. Aikawa's group sees the two Sacred Eggs fall on Earth, one falling into a river where Ryu is released while Surya is still inside the other, floating in the sky.
-Surya fulfills his promise to him as the Sacred Egg gets smaller and attaches itself to the Grail.
-Afterward, the next day, the Sex Grail and the Sacred Egg are now is then returned to their original place and sealed into the sculpture, while Ryu and his group leave India and return to Japan safely.
+At the same time, Prof. Aikawa, Yakko, Shakti, Yukari, and Hige manage to get all of them back from Shambhala to Earth using the Boat of Garuda with the help of the Sex Grail.
+As they return, Prof. Aikawa's group sees the two Space Eggs fall to Earth; one falls into a river, where Ryu is released, while Surya remains inside the other, floating in the sky.
+Surya fulfills his promise to expect their child, puts herself into an eternal slumber as the Space Egg gets smaller and attaches itself to the Grail.
+Afterward, the next day, the Sex Grail and the Space Egg are now returned to their original place and sealed into the sculpture, while Ryu and his group leave India and return to Japan safely.